juliajuju93/Low-Code-Julia/website/blog/2023-lcf/2023-02-11/indexopenAI.md

 ![powerappsinput](media/powerappsinput1.png)

-3. Next, we modify our **Image2** with the following PowerFX formular:
+3. Next, we modify our **Image2** with the following PowerFX formula:

 ```
 $"{First(_datacollection).url}"